 In October 2018, the US Army Corps of Engineers (USACE) launched a New Start Feasibility Study of the local levee system in partnership with the four local drainage districts.
 The feasibility study is a formal three-year process used to determine if there is a federal interest in investing in an infrastructure system.
 During the three-year process, problem areas are identified and solutions to make the system more resilient are analyzed and selected.
 If federal interest is identified, a set of recommendations are delivered to Congress along with funding requests to complete the recommended projects.

 In addition to working with the Army Corps, the four drainage districts are members of Levee Ready Columbia (LRC), a local coalition of over twenty public, private, nonprofit, and neighborhood organizations working collaboratively to reduce the risk of flooding along the Columbia River in Multnomah County.
 LRC came together in 2013 to ensure the local levee system continues to meet federal safety standards set by USACE and the

 Federal Emergency Management Agency (FEMA).
 The LRC partners are also committed to making the most of opportunities to enhance the environmental and recreational value of the managed floodplain while improving flood safety in the region.

-Representatives of the drainage districts and LRC will work closely with the Army Corps to support the feasibility study, including helping to engage members of the community in reviewing early recommendations coming out of the study.
+Representatives of the drainage districts and LRC will work closely with the Army Corps to support the feasibility study, including helping to engage members of the community to facilitate an understanding of the study process and public involvement opportunities.
 On top of this, LRC will also be coordinating community-based discussions about the region and other modernization needs including ongoing efforts to create a safer, more sustainable way to manage and fund the operations and maintenance of the levee system.